ibm-cloud-docs/codeengine/deploy-job.md

 After you create your job, you can run a job based on its definition, or you can run the job with overriding properties.
 Run your job from the console or with the CLI.
 {: shortdesc}

-Note that each time your job runs, the most current version of your referenced container image is downloaded and run.
+Each time your job runs, the most current version of your referenced container image is downloaded and run.
 Submitted batch jobs are run in parallel, if possible.
 If the number or size of the submitted jobs exceeds the configured quota limits, such as maximum number of running instances, then {{site.data.keyword.codeengineshort}} queues the jobs and delays running them until enough jobs finish.
 For more information about quotas and limits for jobs, including memory and CPU, see [Limits and quotas for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-limits).
 {: note}

 ### Running a job from the console